TIFFANY CARRELL

 Guiding Principles

-Human-Centered, Culturally Rooted : Personas are based on emotional drivers, cognitive patterns, and team dynamics; not just job titles.
+Human-Centered, Culturally Rooted : Personas modeled around emotional drivers, cognitive patterns, and team dynamics.

-Scaffolded Mastery : Content adapts to confidence, not arbitrary “levels.”
-It grows with the learner, not ahead of them.
+Scaffolded Mastery : Progression anchored in confidence instead of arbitrary “levels.”
+The system grows with the learner, not ahead of them.

 Deliverables

-Sample content, including blog post, podcast script, social media series, education copy, UX copy, etc.
+Sample content: blog post, podcast script, social campaign, education and UX copy

 Advanced prototype walkthrough scripts for scaffolded expertise